 After all, I’ve had the preponderance of my female clients say, “I have too much fat in my lower body.”
 I have never had one say, “Gee, Roman, I wish I had a lot more muscle in my legs, and I don’t want to do anything that runs this risk of compromising my lower body development, even if it’ll help me lose a lot of fat on my thighs.”

-Just doesn’t happen.
-If anything, I have had a number of female former athletes ask how they can reduce leg muscle mass—and this works for that, as well.
+It just doesn’t happen.
+If anything, I’ve had a number of female former athletes ask how they can reduce leg muscle mass—and this works for that, as well.

-As I’ve touched on so far, there are a lot of factors we can make alterations to in order to meet the goal of sculpting a sexy female form.
+As I’ve touched on so far, there are a lot of factors we can make alterations to in order to meet the goal of sculpting a sexy female body.

-Variables such as training frequency, set and rep schemes, and the aforementioned volume and load (weight) are the most commonly manipulated facets of training.
-However, one of the variables you don’t hear much about is also lends itself to making some of the best progress.
+Variables such as training frequency, set and rep schemes and the aforementioned volume and load (weight) are the most commonly manipulated facets of training.
+However, one of the variables you don’t hear much about also lends itself to making some of the best progress.